Skip to main content

 MCP Server compromised

-Attacker cannot sign — server has no key access.
+Attacker cannot sign — server holds no key material.
 Band filtering limits which tools are even visible.

 Mitigated by design